egeoffrey/docs/docs/setup/gui.md

 # Web Interface Walkthrough

-eGeoffrey's web interface is one of the multiple ways to interact with eGeoffrey and setup its accomomodation; through the web interface, you'll be able to address the following:
+eGeoffrey's web interface is one of the multiple ways to interact with eGeoffrey and setup its accommodation; through the web interface, you'll be able to address the following:

 * See messages from eGeoffrey classified by criticality: information, warnings or, if it's something serious, alerts.
 * Display metrics, pictures from webcams, a to-do list, appointments, etcetera you've told eGeoffrey to deal with in advance.